ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 3. Once you are happy with the bullet shape, right click the object in the **Hierarchy** and click "Create Network Context > New Client Context Containing This" just like earlier to wrap our object in a Client Context folder.

-    This needs to be done so that our resizing is saved--whenever a template is spawned in CORE, it will always have even 1:1 transformations, which would ruin our shape.
+    This needs to be done so that our resizing is saved--whenever a template is spawned in Core, it will always have even 1:1 transformations, which would ruin our shape.
 We also need it to be easy on the game, so the Client Context folder will, like earlier, protect games from needing to keep track of every bullet fired.

 4. Right click this folder, and click "New Group Containing This" to further wrap our bullet.
 Right click this new group and click "Enable Networking".